 Cunninghamia konishii 'Little Leo'

 This cultivar originated as a special seedling selected by Leo Koelewijn (Coolwyn) of Monbulk, Australia and introduced to the nursery trade by his family nursery in 2001.
-'Little Leo' was one of three plants selected in 2013 for the ACS Collectors Conifer of the Year program.
+'Little Leo' was one of three plants selected in 2013 for inclusion into the ACS Collectors' Conifer of the Year Program.